 Nottingham Liverpool Train

-We offer the cheapest train tickets from Nottingham to Liverpool as well as open/flexible return tickets, so get the best fare for by booking in advance with directrail.com now!
+We offer the cheapest tickets from Nottingham to Liverpool as well as open/flexible return tickets, so ensure you get the best fare and book your train ticket in advance with us now!

 Nottingham is a city and county town of Nottinghamshire in the East Midlands of England.
 The city is famed for its link to the legend of Robin Hood and is also renowned for its lace making, bicycle and tobacco industries.
 Visitors to Nottingham have a huge range of things to do and places and buildings to see.
 Some of Nottingham's famous venues include the National Ice Centre, the National Water Sports Centre, its Test cricket ground, Trent Bridge, two professional football teams (Nottingham Forest and Notts County), and successful cricket and ice hockey teams.